lwjglgamedev/lwjglbook-bookcontents-leg/chapter13/chapter13.md

 }
 ```

-The ```Mesh``` class now has a method to render a list of the associated GamItems and we have split the activating and deactivating code into separate methods.
+The ```Mesh``` class now has a method to render a list of the associated GameItems and we have split the activating and deactivating code into separate methods.

 ```java
 private void initRender() {